top of page

 Credibility Deficit: How to Stop Looking DIY

 First impressions matter.
-For a small business or startup, your brand is often judged in seconds - long before anyone tries your product or service.
-If your digital shopfront / socials / website feels rushed, inconsistent, or “home-made,” potential clients will hesitate.
+For a small business or startup, your brand is often judged in seconds—long before anyone tries your product or service.
+If your digital shopfront, socials, or website feels rushed, inconsistent, or “home-made,” potential clients will hesitate.
 Here are five practical ways to strengthen credibility and look like the real deal.

 A clunky site full of “coming soon” pages or broken links tells visitors you’re unfinished.
 Instead, aim for clean and functional.
 A one-page website with your core offer, a short bio, and contact details beats a half-built ten-page site every time.
 Don’t forget mobile: most people will meet your brand through their phone.
 If they can’t navigate easily, they’ll bounce.